 The EIDL provides working capital loans to small businesses suffering substantial economic injury from the COVID-19 crisis.
 It will provide low interest loans to small businesses to pay payroll and certain operating costs and liabilities from January 31, 2020 through December 31, 2020.
 Loans are available up to $2 million, based on the borrower's actual economic injury and financial need, and are not forgivable.
-The EIDL Program also provides up to $20 billion for $10,000 emergency EIDL advances which will not have to be repaid.
+The EIDL Program also provides up to $20 billion for $10,000 emergency economic injury grants (EEIG) advances which do not have to be repaid.

 On April 24, 2020, the Paycheck Protection Program and Health Care Enhancement Act (PPPHCE Act) (Pub.
 L. No. 116-139 (H.R.
 266)) was enacted to increase funding under the CARES Act.
-This added $310 billion for paycheck protection program (PPP) loans, $50 billion for economic injury disaster loans (EIDL), and $10 billion for emergency economic injury grants (EEIG).
+This added $310 billion for PPP loans, $50 billion for EIDLs, and $10 billion for EEIGs.

-Last Updated: 5/7/2020
+Last Updated: 8/10/2020